Shammas44/csstoc/README.md

 - `-f, --file` FilePath in which to generate a toc
 - `-s, --standard-output` Print results to standard-output
 - `--no-color` Disable colours in output.
+- `--css` Force csstoc to watch for css comments to build the toc
+- `--sass` Force csstoc to watch for sass/scss/less comments to build the toc

 :warning: Concatenated flags like for example `-vs` are not supported.